Snowton/lost-and-found/README.md

 ### git

-Just install git.
-It's not that hard.
 I did `sudo yum install git -y`.
+Searching it up for your system will give you quick results too.

 ### nginx